zaruyashar/movify/README.md

-# 🎥  Movify:A Catalog Management System
+# 🎥 Movify: A Catalog Management System

 Movify is a comprehensive, N-tier movie management application developed with a focus on clean architecture and modern .NET development practices.
 The project integrates robust administrative controls with a user-friendly public interface.